For shame deny that thou bear’st love to any

 logical relationship of increase to the medium of poetry.
 Sonnet 18 fits into

-the logic of the 5 poetry and increase sonnets.
+the logic of the 5 increase to poetry sonnets.
 Its poetic qualities arise not

 from dropping the theme of increase but in showing how increase and